Madison, Wisconsin: 2010 census

-Combined Statistical Area
+Hmong community

+Per the 2022 American Community Survey five-year estimates, the Hmong population was 1,985.

+Metropolitan area

-Madison is the larger principal city of the Madison-Janesville-Beloit, WI CSA, a Combined Statistical Area that includes the Madison metropolitan area (Columbia, Dane, Green and Iowa counties), the Janesville-Beloit metropolitan area (Rock County), and the Baraboo micropolitan area (Sauk County).
-As of the 2020 census, the Madison MSA had a population of 680,796 and the Madison CSA had a population of 910,246.
+The Madison metropolitan area, as defined by the United States Office of Management and Budget, is the area consisting of Columbia, Dane, Green, and Iowa counties anchored by the city of Madison.
+As of the 2020 census, the metro area had a population of 680,796.
+The Madison–Janesville–Beloit combined statistical area consists of the four counties in the Madison metro area as well as Rock County (Janesville–Beloit metropolitan area) and Sauk County (Baraboo micropolitan area).
+The population of this region as of the 2020 census was 910,246.

 Religion

 Madison is the episcopal see for the Roman Catholic Diocese of Madison.
-Saint Raphael's Cathedral, damaged by arson in 2005 and demolished in 2008, was the mother church of the diocese.
-The steeple and spire survived and have been preserved with the intention they could be incorporated in the structure of a replacement building.

 InterVarsity Christian Fellowship/USA has its headquarters in Madison.

 The Wisconsin Evangelical Lutheran Synod has three churches in Madison: Eastside Lutheran Church, Our Redeemer Lutheran Church, and Wisconsin Lutheran Chapel.

-The Evangelical Lutheran Synod has three churches in Madison: Grace Lutheran Church, Holy Cross Lutheran Church, and Our Saviour's Lutheran Church.
+The Evangelical Lutheran Synod has fifteen churches in Madison, including Grace Lutheran Church, Holy Cross Lutheran Church, and Our Saviour's Lutheran Church.

-Bethel Lutheran Church of the Evangelical Church in America, in downtown Madison, is one of the largest Lutheran congregations in the country.

 Most American Christian movements are represented in the city, including mainline denominations, evangelical, charismatic and fully independent churches, including an LDS stake.
 The city also has multiple Sikh Gurdwaras, Hindu temples, three mosques and several synagogues, a community center serving the Baháʼí Faith, a Quaker Meeting House, and a Unity Church congregation.
 The nation's third largest congregation of Unitarian Universalists, the First Unitarian Society of Madison, makes its home in the historic Unitarian Meeting House, designed by one of its members, Frank Lloyd Wright.

+The Gates of Heaven Synagogue in James Madison Park is the eighth-oldest-surviving synagogue building in the U.S., having been completed in 1863.
 Madison is home to the Freedom from Religion Foundation, a non-profit organization that promotes the separation of church and state.